 All retransmissions of an MPDU shall have the Retry field in their Frame Control fields(#2295) set to 1.

-During a GCR TXOP, frames may be transmitted within the GCR TXOP that do not use the GCR unsolicited retry(#2296) transmission policy.
+During a GCR TXOP, frames may be transmitted within the GCR TXOP that do not use the GCR unsolicited retry(#2296) retransmission(#2113) policy.

 9.20.3 Data and acknowledgment transfer using immediate Block Ack policy and delayed Block Ack policy